Best Career Change Advice: Target and Plan

 Then, research your options.

-The US Department of Labor has some fabulous resources for career changers:
+The US Department of Labor has some excellent resources for career changers, including these two:

 And Job-Hunt has large sections of excellent information and advice (plus free ebooks) on careers and career change written by experts:

 - Guide to Career Assessments - articles to help you understand and leverage career assessments by Susan Guarneri